aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 6. [Contact](#contact)

 ## Features

-- **OAuth 2.0 Authentication**: Simplified authentication using OAuth 2.0 credentials for desktop apps, with an easy-to-follow local host URL verification method.
+- **OAuth 2.0 Authentication**: Simplifies authentication with OAuth 2.0 credentials, ideal for desktop apps and environments like Google Colab.

-- **Service Account Integration**: Secure connection to Google Cloud services via service accounts.
+- **Service Account Integration**: Securely connects to Google Cloud services using service accounts for enhanced security.

-- **Comprehensive Data Extraction**: Fetch GA4 data from the initial setup date.
+- **Data Extraction from GA4**: Fetches comprehensive GA4 data from a specified start date, ideal for historical data backfilling.

-- **Customizable Configuration**: `config.json` file to tailor the data extraction process.
+- **Customizable Configuration**: Offers a `config.json` file for user-specific settings like table prefixes and property IDs.

-- **BigQuery Integration**: Efficiently processes and saves data into BigQuery with proper schema management.
+- **BigQuery Integration**: Efficiently processes and stores data in BigQuery with proper schema management.

+- **Export Functionality**: Enables exporting GA4 data to CSV format for external use.

+- **Duplicate Check**: Incorporates mechanisms to avoid duplicate data entries in BigQuery.

+- **Flexible Data Retrieval**: Allows data fetching from a specific date or the previous day.

+- **Robust Error Handling**: Includes effective error handling and logging for smooth operation.

 ## Prerequisites
 - Google Cloud account with billing enabled.